Frequently Asked Questions

 - Course syllabi include the following statement: Any students with disabilities who need reasonable accommodation in this course are encouraged to speak with the instructor as soon as possible.
 The role of the faculty member will be to refer the student to the Student Services Office.

 A. Contact Nursing Department Office at 605.274.4721 or firstname.lastname@example.org for more information and schedule an initial appointment.
 Bring copies of all transcripts.
 Following a meeting with the Nursing Department, prospective Post-baccalaureate Accelerated Nursing students will be directed to the Office of Admission.

 Please submit the following items to the Augustana Office of Admission, 2001 S. Summit Ave., Sioux Falls, SD 57197:

 - Official transcripts showing proof of all previous college coursework.
 If you are or will be a graduate of Augustana College, obtain an unofficial copy of your transcript for review with Nursing Department.

 - Completion of the post-baccalaureate Accelerated Nursing Application.

-A. Admission deadline is Wednesday, April 15, 2014.
+A. Admission deadline is February 15th of the calendar year for which the student is applying.
 Space limited to eight for the initial cohort.
 Apply soon.
 Accepting until cohort is filled.